alirezanet/Gridify/README.md

 ## Contribution

-Any Contribution to improve documentation and library is appreciated feel free to send pull-Request. <3
+Any contribution to improve documentation and library is appreciated.
+Feel free to send pull-Request. <3